 It's the perfect way to get your buffalo sauce fix any day of the week - meatless Mondays included.

-- 1 tbsp nutritional yeast (optional, for cheesy flavor)
+- 1 tablespoon nutritional yeast optional, for cheesy flavor

 - Salt and pepper